coreinfrastructure/best-practices-badge/doc/other.md

         protect themselves against it.
     -   Developers contributing a majority of the software (over 50%) have learned how to develop secure software.
+        Kevin Wall asked this question: "Exactly how would you measure that?
+Do you just except them to have some security-related certification or take some specific course or what?"
     -   Standard security advisory template and a pre-notification process (useful for big projects; see Xen project as an example).
     -   All inputs from potentially untrusted sources are checked to ensure